NBA Live 06

 NBA Live 06 is a 2005 installment of the NBA Live series released for Windows, PlayStation 2, GameCube, Xbox, Xbox 360, PlayStation Portable, and mobile devices.
 It was developed by EA Canada and published by Electronic Arts under the EA Sports publishing label.
 The game features several game modes, including Dynasty, Season, Playoffs, or Free Play.
 It features Dwyane Wade of the Miami Heat on the cover.
 This was the last NBA Live game on the GameCube and it also was the first NBA Live game on the Xbox 360 as a launch title and on the PlayStation Portable.

 Gameplay

 Dynasty mode

-In Dynasty Mode, the game player chooses one team (excluding the All-Star Teams) and runs a dynasty which overlaps many seasons.
+In Dynasty Mode, the game player chooses one team and runs a dynasty which overlaps many seasons.
 Decisions are made as to the number of games per season, the difficulty level, trade players, and sign new players along with hiring coaches.
 Games can be simulated.
 Dynasty Mode contains an All-Star weekend, except the players or rosters are according to the Dynasty Season.
 The game player hires the coaching staff and runs a training camp which may be simulated.
 There is also a trade deadline.
 This mode is not on the PSP version.